 Forest Stewardship Council's mission is to promote environmentally sound, socially beneficial and economically prosperous management of the world’s forests.
 Their vision is that we can meet our current needs for forest products without compromising the health of the world’s forests for future generations

-The FSC Dashboards, created by the Forest Stewardship Council and Blue Raster, provide an interactive outlet to explore where FSC Certified Forests and Certificates currently are located.
-Sharing these ArcGIS Operations Dashboards give viewers a look into the breadth of FSC Impact and explore physical boundaries of managed forests on top of satellite imagery and can be analyzed against authoritative global forest extent and change data for verification and accountability purposes.
+The FSC Dashboards, created by the Forest Stewardship Council and Blue Raster, provide an interactive outlet to explore where FSC Certified Forests and Certificates are currently located.
+Sharing these ArcGIS Operations Dashboards gives viewers a look into the breadth of FSC's impact and explores physical boundaries of managed forests on top of satellite imagery.
+This can be analyzed against authoritative global forest extent and change data for verification and accountability purposes.

 Before a forest owner or manager can certify their forest, they must meet the ten FSC principles for responsible forest management.
 These rules apply to all forest types and are in place to ensure environmentally appropriate, socially beneficial, and economically viable forest management.
 The FSC 10 principles are below.

 The Organization shall comply with all applicable laws, regulations and nationally-ratified international treaties, conventions and agreements.

 The Organization shall maintain or enhance the social and economic well-being of workers.

 The Organization shall identify and uphold Indigenous Peoples’ legal and customary rights of ownership, use and management of land, territories and resources affected by management activities.